karstenw/geosLib/README.md

 Image files can be converted to PNG.

-Text formats can be converted to RTFD, HTML ans TXT.
+Text formats can be converted to RTFD, HTML and TXT.

 GEOS font files are rendered as PNG for each size.